 Feminist Technoscience in Practice

-This Autumn, ETHOS Lab invites interested students, researchers, and practitioners to take part in a series of events titled ‘Feminist Technoscience in Practice’.
-The events focus on practical application of digital and critical feminist methods.
+ETHOS Lab invites interested students, researchers, and practitioners to take part in a series of events titled ‘Feminist Technoscience in Practice’.
+The events focus on the practical application of digital and critical feminist methods.

 The events are rooted in technical practices but are tailored to accommodate any level of technical experience.
-You are welcome to participate in one, two or all three of the events.
-If you take part in all three events, you will receive a certificate from ETHOS Lab stating that you have completed the educational and experimental series ‘Feminist Technoscience in Practice’ at the IT University of Copenhagen.
 Participation is open and free for anyone interested, but registration is required (sign up links will be shared two weeks before each event).

-Talk: Layers of experience: how assistive technology mediates user experience (and why empathy is overrated)
+Layers of experience: How assistive technology mediates user experience (and why empathy is overrated)

 Junior Researcher Programme